Actinidia, kiwi tree: planting, pruning, harvesting

 It is a fruit with antioxidant properties, protective against cardiovascular disease.

-Possible diseases and pests
+Diseases and potential pests

-→ Learn more about kiwi diseases and pests in our advice sheet!
+→ Learn more about kiwi diseases and pests in our advice sheet !

 Propagation by cuttings

-- Plant rooted cutting the following spring
+• Plant the rooted cutting the following spring

 Discover more advice with How to propagate a kiwi?
 Our tips for success and Propagate your plants successfully